Who is a Supervisor at VIU?

 - Research Principal Investigators.

-- Ensure the health and safety of all workers and VIU community members (students, etc.) under your direct supervision.
+- Ensure the health and safety of all employees under their direct supervision.

-- Ensure workers under your supervision have the appropriate personal protective equipment, which is being used properly, regularly inspected, and maintained.
+- Ensure workers under your supervision have the appropriate personal protective equipment, which is being used properly, and is regularly inspected, and maintained.

 - Report and investigate incidents and injuries using the VIU Safety Incident Reporting System